Dreamvention/youtube_files/extra_position_1/readme.md

 # How Extra Position 1 is added
 Because OpenCart has hardcoded only 4 positions, you may experience the need to create your own positions.
 Luckily in the latest versions of OpenCart 2 and above it is relatively simple.

+Based on our youtube video we have created this simple OpenCart extension that you can install via Extension Installer and use One more Extra Position.

 ## Here is a breakdown of the steps:

 1. Add html code for new position to admin view;